Summary

 Per User or Device | — | Yes – both Server and Client Access Licenses are required |

-IMPORTANT: all licences, including Client Access Licenses (CAL), require active Software Assurance or subscription.
+IMPORTANT: All licenses, including Client Access Licenses (CALs), require active Software Assurance or a subscription.

 What SQL Server licensing model to choose